deeplife4eu/deeplife4eu.github.io/_pages/it.md

 1. CMD + SHIFT + P > Remote-SSH: Connect to Host > Add new SSH Host ...
    ![img](./connect_shh.png)
-2. Paste the command you use to connect via ssh (change _username_ and _denbiX_ to match your user name and instance)
+2. Paste the command you use to connect via ssh (change _username_ and _IP_ to match your user name and instance)
    ![img](./ssh_command.png)
 3. Select a SSH config to update
    ![img](./select_config.png)